This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Your child living with cerebral palsy will face lifelong challenges, including those posed by other people, such as discrimination.
 Your child may be discriminated against at school or be denied access to public spaces.
 Your family may face discrimination in housing because of your child’s disabilities.

 To take action, you will need an experienced lawyer to help you determine which law applies.
-Georgia does not have a state civil rights law, so that any legal action will be based on federal regulations.
+Georgia has no state civil rights law, so any legal action will be based on federal regulations.

 Your first step in the process is likely to file a complaint, probably with the U.S. Department of Justice.
-Your claim will be reviewed, but if you are not satisfied with the outcome, you can start a civil lawsuit to get results and recover damages.
+Your claim will be reviewed, but if you are unsatisfied with the outcome, you can start a civil lawsuit to get results and recover damages.

 Filing a lawsuit related to your child’s cerebral palsy in Georgia can be a confusing process.
 Get the right lawyer as your advocate, and the process will go more smoothly and have better results for your child.